At the End of That Spring

 Yes, she admired him.
 She was just a country girl trying to find her roots in this big city, and she happened to meet him.
 In her opinion she wasn’t pretty, and she couldn’t even dress properly.
 She didn’t understand why she could attract his attention.
 Perhaps he had seen too many pretty modern girls, her sudden appearance refreshed his interest—As if a man always ate meat, then one day he saw a dish of bok choy; he felt curious and wanted to try it.
 His interest in her had spoiled and expanded her ambition.
 She couldn’t see the situation clearly, or she preferred to live in self-deception: She was his bok choy, and this bok choy was trying to conquer him and gain his respect and admiration.
 With what?
 With her little humble heart and obedience?
 How would that be possible?

-She was figuring, she still couldn’t decide whether to leave him or not, like a dog hesitant to leave his half-chewed bone—No meat left, but it was still better than nothing.
+She was figuring, she still couldn’t decide whether to leave him or not, like a dog hesitant to leave his half-chewed bone—Even though the meat was gone, having a bone still was better than having nothing.

 Then Lee entered her life.
 He was introduced by her cousin, who had some business contacts with Lee’s parents in Shanghai.
 He was four years younger than her, working in an IT company as a team leader.
 Plus, their hometown was in the same place, which had encouraged both sides’ parents and inflamed their hope—Because to Chinese, people from the same hometown always meant similar culture and a tighter bond of the relationship.
 They expected a one shot and easier deal.